COVID-19 tests are part of the arsenal available to fight the pandemic. Using them properly can save lives!

 When you get tested, you are making a difference in the fight against the pandemic.
 Who knows... maybe because of you, an outbreak and even deaths will be averted.

-Do not hesitate to consult your pharmacist for more information about COVID-19 testing.
-To make an appointment for a screening test at a Jean Coutu affiliated pharmacy near you, please follow the links below based on your situation:
+Do not hesitate to consult your pharmacist for additional information about COVID-19 testing.
+To make an appointment for a screening test at a Jean Coutu affiliated pharmacy near you or to reserve a box of self-tests provided by the government, please follow the links below based on your situation: